haacked/haacked.com/_posts/2014-03-10-master-time-with-reactive-extensions.markdown

 ## Real World Example

 Ok, that's neat.
 But let's see something that's a bit more real world.
 Suppose you want to kick off a search (as in an autocomplete scenario) when someone times in values into a text box.
 You probably don't want to kick off a search for every typed in value.
 Instead, you want to throttle it a bit.
-We'll write a method to do that that takes advantage of the [`Throttle`](http://msdn.microsoft.com/en-us/library/hh229400(v=vs.103).aspx) method.
+We'll write a method to do that that takes advantage of the <a href="http://msdn.microsoft.com/en-us/library/hh229400(v=vs.103).aspx"><code>Throttle</code> method</a>.
 From the MSDN documentation, the `Throttle` method:

 > Ignores the values from an observable sequence which are followed by another value before due time with the specified `source`, `dueTime` and `scheduler`.